daneroo/nx-audiobook/infra/PROGRESS.md

 - Tiago Forte - Building a Second Brain
 - Ursula K. Le Guin - The Dispossessed
 - William Gibson - The Peripheral

+## CONSOLIDATED - Staging books not in Legacy but split from one (25)

+- Arthur Conan Doyle - A Study in Scarlet (from Sherlock Holmes The Definitive Audio Collection)
+- Arthur Conan Doyle - The Sign of Four (from Sherlock Holmes The Definitive Audio Collection)
+- Arthur Conan Doyle - The Adventures of Sherlock Holmes (from Sherlock Holmes The Definitive Audio Collection)
+- Arthur Conan Doyle - The Memoirs of Sherlock Holmes (from Sherlock Holmes The Definitive Audio Collection)
+- Arthur Conan Doyle - The Hound of the Baskervilles (from Sherlock Holmes The Definitive Audio Collection)
+- Arthur Conan Doyle - The Return of Sherlock Holmes (from Sherlock Holmes The Definitive Audio Collection)
+- Arthur Conan Doyle - The Valley of Fear (from Sherlock Holmes The Definitive Audio Collection)
+- Arthur Conan Doyle - His Last Bow (from Sherlock Holmes The Definitive Audio Collection)
+- Arthur Conan Doyle - The Casebook of Sherlock Holmes (from Sherlock Holmes The Definitive Audio Collection)
+- Brent Weeks - The Blinding Knife (1 of 3) [Dramatized Adaptation] (from Brent Weeks - The Blinding Knife)
+- Brent Weeks - The Blinding Knife (2 of 3) [Dramatized Adaptation] (from Brent Weeks - The Blinding Knife)
+- Brent Weeks - The Blinding Knife (3 of 3) [Dramatized Adaptation] (from Brent Weeks - The Blinding Knife)
+- Brent Weeks - The Broken Eye ( 1 of 3) [Dramatized Adaptation] (from Brent Weeks - The Broken Eye )
+- Brent Weeks - The Broken Eye ( 2 of 3) [Dramatized Adaptation] (from Brent Weeks - The Broken Eye )
+- Brent Weeks - The Broken Eye ( 3 of 3) [Dramatized Adaptation] (from Brent Weeks - The Broken Eye )
+- Brent Weeks - The Blood Mirror (1 of 2) [Dramatized Adaptation] (from Brent Weeks - The Blood Mirror)
+- Brent Weeks - The Blood Mirror (2 of 2) [Dramatized Adaptation] (from Brent Weeks - The Blood Mirror)
+- Brent Weeks - The Burning White (1 of 5) [Dramatized Adaptation] (from Brent Weeks - The Burning White)
+- Brent Weeks - The Burning White (2 of 5) [Dramatized Adaptation] (from Brent Weeks - The Burning White)
+- Brent Weeks - The Burning White (3 of 5) [Dramatized Adaptation] (from Brent Weeks - The Burning White)
+- Brent Weeks - The Burning White (4 of 5) [Dramatized Adaptation] (from Brent Weeks - The Burning White)
+- Brent Weeks - The Burning White (5 of 5) [Dramatized Adaptation] (from Brent Weeks - The Burning White)
+- Brent Weeks - Black Prism (1 of 3) [Dramatized Adaptation] (from Brent Weeks - Black Prism)
+- Brent Weeks - Black Prism (2 of 3) [Dramatized Adaptation] (from Brent Weeks - Black Prism)
+- Brent Weeks - Black Prism (3 of 3) [Dramatized Adaptation] (from Brent Weeks - Black Prism)

 ## REMAIN - Legacy books not in Staging (31)